Field Trips

 CCSS: MD, OA, RP, NS, SP, G, SCP, G.MG, W, RI

 Explore our impact on the environment.
-Participants will learn about food waste, composting, food growing, ecology, and reducing our negative impact on the environment around us.
+Students will learn about food waste, composting, food growing, ecology, and reducing our negative impact on the environment around us.
 Scraps to sustainability will focus on the influence our soil and gardens have on the success of our community and the circular economy.
-Participants will create healthy compost, enjoy our edible gardens, and observe worms, flies, fish, and bee habitats at the Innovation Barn.
-Through the engineer design process and problem based learning, students will create a sustainable greenhouse from food scraps, pollinator watering stations, and more.
+Students will create healthy compost, enjoy our edible gardens, and observe worms, fish, and bee habitats at the Innovation Barn.
+Through the engineer design process and problem based learning, students will create sustainable solutions from food scraps, pollinator watering stations, and more.

 Rethink the Circular Economy